Misba0019/ProductPulse/README.md

 - Edit existing products
 - Delete products
 - Clean, responsive UI with EJS and Bootstrap 5
-- Robust error handling for validation errors, invalid ObjectIds, and missing resources
+- Robust error handling for validation errors, invalid ObjectIds, and missing resources — all errors are shown on a custom, responsive error page for a better user experience.

 ---